What is the Meaning of a Conditional Gift Deed?

 Introduction

 A deed of gift is executed between the donor and donee for the transfer of movable or immovable property.
-Can be two types which are
+There are two types, which are

 1. Conditional gift deed and

-The gift is transferred during the lifetime of the parties involved and usually is without any consideration.
+The gift is transferred during the parties’ lifetime and usually without any consideration.
 The gift may or may not have any conditions attached to it, and the donor must complete the necessary actions mentioned in the conditions attached to own the property.

 What is meant by a Conditional Gift Deed?